nordavinden/Mutual-Information-ICA/README.md

 # Mutual-Information-ICA
-Independent component analysis and related techniques based on mutual information
+Independent component analysis and related techniques based on mutual information.

 The original code used primarily in the following papers